laravel/vapor-docs/1.0/projects/deployments.md

 ### URLs Within CSS

 Sometimes, your CSS may need to reference asset URLs, such as a `background-image` property that references an image via URL.
 Obviously, you are not able to use the PHP `asset` helper within your CSS.
 For this reason, Vapor will automatically prepend the correct asset base URL to all relative URLs in your CSS during the build process.
-After your build steps have executed, Vapor performs this action against any CSS files in your application's `public` directory.
+After your build steps have executed, Vapor performs this action against any CSS files in your application's `public` directory (including directories nested under `public`).

 ## Redeploying